Pseudopotentials

 The converged cutoffs are 26 Ha and 18 Ha for the HGH and UPF pseudos respectively.
 We see that the HGH pseudopotential is much harder, i.e. it requires a higher energy cutoff, than the UPF PSP.
 In general, numeric pseudopotentials tend to be softer than analytical pseudos because of the flexibility of sampling arbitrary functions on a grid.

-Next, to see that the different pseudopotentials give reasonbly similar results, we'll look at the bandstructures calculated using the HGH and UPF PSPs.
-Even though the convered cutoffs are higher, we perform these calculations with a cutoff of 12 Ha for both PSPs.
+Next, to see that the different pseudopotentials give reasonably similar results, we'll look at the bandstructures calculated using the HGH and UPF PSPs.
+Even though the converged cutoffs are higher, we perform these calculations with a cutoff of 12 Ha for both PSPs.

 # These are (as you saw above) completely unconverged parameters